-The term 'Sovereign Wealth Funds' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Sovereign Wealth Funds' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Sovereign Wealth Funds are investment pools made up of foreign capital and currency reserves which the government of the country in question owns.
 The biggest such pools of investment belong to the few countries with a large trade surplus in their economies.
 This means that Norway, Singapore, the oil producing and exporting nations, and China are the principle sovereign wealth fund nations of the world.
 They bring in such foreign currencies as U.S. dollars in token of their substantial and valuable exports.
 Their respective governments then invest these currency reserves in order to obtain the maximum return they possibly can for the benefit of their nations as a whole.